Likbez: Bolshevik literacy campaign

 To further extend their reach to the peasant community, the Bolsheviks built reading rooms in villages across the country.
-Serving as a propaganda center rather than library, a literate peasant would act as the room's "Red Reader" and lead discussions on texts sent by the Party directive with members of the local community.
+Serving as a propaganda center rather than library, a literate peasant would act as the room's "red reader" and lead discussions on texts sent by the Party directive with members of the local community.
 Attendance was most often mandatory, as the reading rooms proved to be one of the Party's most successful propaganda tools, where campaigns would take shape and the locals would hear about happenings in the outside world.

 By 1923, however, it was clear that the campaign had its shortcomings.
 For one thing, Narkompros was having difficulty competing for funding from the Politburo.
-The Narkompros budget for literacy education dropped from 2.8% in 1924-5 to 1.6% in 1927–8.
+The Narkompros budget for literacy education dropped from 2.8% in 1924–5 to 1.6% in 1927–8.
 Likbez literary schools were not established locally by order of Party elites—instead, they relied heavily on grassroots demand.
 Narkompros also found it hard to find educated teachers actually willing to live in the isolated conditions of the countryside.

-In many cases, peasant and proletariat students met their educators and literacy teachers with hostility due to their "petty bourgeois" backgrounds.
+In many cases, peasant and proletarian students met their educators and literacy teachers with hostility due to their "petty bourgeois" backgrounds.
 To solve this problem, local governments established a system of rewards for workers who attended class, granting special privileges to those who did.
 In some extreme cases, during the 1922 famine, many districts required their illiterate male and female populations to attend literacy school in order to earn their food points.
-Fearing they were not reaching out to the population and making the popular reading frenzy that they had hoped, the Politburo decided to heavily fund and promote clubs and societies such as the "Down with Illiteracy" society.
+Fearing they were not reaching out to the population and making the popular reading frenzy that they had hoped, the Politburo decided to heavily fund and promote clubs and societies such as the Down with Illiteracy society.